Nextiva / Blog / Customer Experience

 However, adhering too strictly to AHT goals can also hurt the customer experience.

-In this article, we’ll do a quick rundown of AHT to help you understand what this customer service metric means, how to calculate it, and tips for improving it for your call center — so you monitor AHT, it doesn’t monitor you.
+In this article, we’ll do a quick rundown of AHT to help you understand what this customer service metric means, how to calculate it, and tips for improving it for your call center.

 What Is Average Handle Time (AHT)?

-Average handle time or AHT refers to the average time, measured in minutes and seconds, that call center agents take to handle customer phone calls and other inquiries.
+Average handle time is basically just average talk time.
+It refers to the time, measured in minutes and seconds, that call center agents take to handle customer phone calls on average.

-Average handle time is tracked in your call center software and is one of the key metrics and KPIs call centers use to analyze customer support performance.
+AHT is tracked in your call center software and is one of the key metrics and KPIs that call centers use to analyze customer support performance.

-Average handle time includes the entire customer interaction — starting from when the customer call begins to hold time and after-call work is completed, including total talk time, hold time, and any wrap-up time spent documenting the call after hanging up.
+The length of the call is measured starting from when the customer call begins, including hold time, total talk time, and any wrap-up time spent documenting the call after hanging up.

 AHT often relates to customer satisfaction and agent performance.
 In theory, the quicker you resolve a customer’s concern, the happier they will be.
 But, of course, there’s a significant human impact to factor in here, too.

-AHT is one of five data points contact center leaders should track to improve the customer experience, according to Gartner.
-The other metrics are speed of answer, first call resolution, customer satisfaction score, and Net Promoter Score®.
+Average talk time is one important data point that contact centers should track to improve customer experiences.
+Other metrics include speed of answer, first contact resolution, customer satisfaction score, and Net Promoter Score®.

-Your customers will be the happiest if you resolve their concerns on the first contact.
-A shorter handle time isn’t always better.
+Remember, your customers will be the happiest if you resolve their concerns on the first contact.
+A shorter handle time isn’t always better, so don’t try to hurry customers.

-As metrics go, average handle time is simple yet an important metric to measure.
-It plays a crucial part in improving customer experience.
+The average handle time is simple yet an important metric to measure.
+It plays a crucial part in improving your customer interactions.

-When customers spend longer than they’d like interacting with your support team, they form a negative view of your business.
+If the time customers spend on a support call is longer than they’d like, they form a negative view of your business.
 In a perfect world, the average handle time is zero — as they’d rather not need to contact you at all.

-Contact center leaders recognize that the entire customer experience is more valuable than an individual call.
+Contact center leaders recognize that the entire customer experience is more valuable than any individual call.
 So we’ve evolved from asking, “How was this call?” to “How do you view our company?”

 Despite the shift to customer experience, contact center leaders still recognize the importance of AHT.
 Handle time impacts the total hold time, which influences customer effort and customer satisfaction scores.